 - Use the same variable names and same variable types that the model uses.
 The names are case-insensitive. - Use an optional observation ID column, as specified in Settings.
 If you do not include observation ids, Minitab Model Ops cannot generate stability reports with this data.
-For more information, go to Deployment settings on page 16. - Use an optional date/time column, as specified in Settings.
-If you do not specify date/time data, Minitab Model Ops uses the date and time of the prediction request in UTC.

-• Use the same number of rows of data in all columns.
+For more information, go to Deployment settings on page 15. - Use an optional date/time column, as specified in Settings.
+If you do not specify date/time data, Minitab Model Ops uses the date and time of the prediction request in UTC. - Use the same number of rows of data in all columns.

-Note: When using a file, save the data in CSV format.
-Use a comma or a semicolon as the delimiter, depending on your regional settings, and use UTF-8, UTF-8, UTF-8-BOM, or UTF-16-LE as the encoding.
+Note: When using a file, save the data in CSV format with a comma as the delimiter.
+Also, use UTF-8, UTF-8-BOM, or UTF-16-LE as the encoding.